lukas-brg/LearningCards/examples/escape_test.md

 \>\> ...by using additional greater-than signs right next to each other...

 \`\`\`
-This shoud not be a code block!
+This should not be a code block!
 \`\`\`

 | `Default  \| Alignment` | Left \|  Alignment    | Center  \| Alignment   | Right \|  Alignment |